Executive Summary

 In 2025, launch several high-reward experimental demonstration programmes to enable the focus on, and scale-up of, the most viable transformative technologies by 2030.
 These programmes must generate the necessary experience to assess the technology's scalability and develop the expertise required for deployment.

-The primary pathway to decarbonising aviation currently focuses on producing Sustainable Aviation Fuels (SAF).
+The primary pathway to decarbonising aviation currently focuses on producing Sustainable Aviation Fuels (SAFs).
 However, the substantial resource requirements and complexity of fuel production present significant challenges and risks in realising this approach.

 Relying solely on SAF could be avoided through the adoption of transformative technologies.
 In the automotive sector, for example, the shift to battery electric vehicles reduced both the planned and potential dependence on biofuels.
 Similar transformative technologies for aviation could include cryogenic hydrogen or methane fuels, hydrogen-electric propulsion, or synthetic biology to dramatically lower the energy demands of fuel production.
 Each of these technologies offers the potential to reduce aviation’s resource requirements and simplify fuel production compared to SAFs.
 By investing now in frontier technologies, governments have a once-in-a-generation opportunity to lead in transforming aviation, much like electric vehicles have reshaped the automotive industry.